Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Abstract

 \section{Abstract}

-\theabstract{We show that a nonparametric Bayesian inverse problem with a Gaussian prior has a strong maximum a posteriori estimator in the sense of small-ball modes as introduced by Dashti et al.\ (2013).
-This result holds in any separable Banach space under mild conditions on the forward operator and extends existing results by significantly relaxing the conditions on the log-likelihood and on the space in which the inverse problem is set. } \thekeywords{Bayesian inverse problems \and maximum a posteriori estimation \and modes of probability measures } \theshortmsc{28C20 \and 60B11 \and 62F10 \and 62F15 \and 62G05 }
+\theabstract{This article shows that a large class of posterior measures that are absolutely continuous with respect to a Gaussian prior have strong maximum a posteriori estimators in the sense of Dashti et al.\ (\emph{Inverse Probl.}\ \textbf{29}:095017, 2013).
+This result holds in any separable Banach space and applies in particular to nonparametric Bayesian inverse problems with additive noise.
+When applied to Bayesian inverse problems, this significantly extends existing results on maximum a posteriori estimators by relaxing the conditions on the log-likelihood and on the space in which the inverse problem is set. } \thekeywords{Bayesian nonparametrics \and Bayesian inverse problems \and maximum a posteriori estimation \and modes of probability measures } \theshortmsc{28C20 \and 60B11 \and 62F10 \and 62F15 \and 62G05 }